Why Is There Frost On The Inside Of My Windshield?

 Use a Warm Cloth

-Find a dry cloth and heat it in your microwave or dryer, then wipe the affected area.
+Use a dry cloth or microfiber towel to wipe away melted frost once the defroster has warmed the windshield, then wipe the affected area.
 The heat will melt the frost, and the cloth will soak up any water left over.
 The cloth must be dry, as a wet cloth won’t remove the moisture.

 How To Prevent Frost From Forming on the Inside of My Windshield?